grbot/crypt4gh-tutorial/README.md

 $HOME/opt/samtools/bin/crypt4gh-agent -k my_key.pub -- $HOME/opt/samtools/bin/samtools view -b -o crypt4gh:/tmp/secret.bam /tmp/MILK-10285F1.cram
 ```
 should start the agent, run samtools in it to encrypt the file and then shut everything down again.
 You won't have to type a passphrase in this case as you didn't give it a secret key.
 In theory you can run entire pipelines like this, as long as they don't try to run any remote processes.

+Also can add `--verbosity=8` to the samtools command to get more details on the plugin added.